Thermodynamic properties and Hilbert space of the human brain: Results and Discussion

-$-W$ is the work done of the system.
-For our case, during the process from baseline to stage1 or stage2, the temperature of the brain or the environment does not have very significant changes, therefore, the process can be seen as an isothermal process.
-According to the results shown in the above tables, we gain that, for the ketamine group, the decrement of free energy between baseline and stage1 is $\nabla_{ketamine}^{1} = F_{base} - F_{s1} = 1.3 $, the decrement of free energy between baseline and stage2 is $\nabla_{ketamine}^{2} = F_{base} - F_{s2} = 1.71$; for the controlled group, the corresponding results are $\nabla_{placebo}^{1} = 4.63$ and $\nabla_{placebo}^{2} = 3.41 $.
-Thus it can be concluded that the maximal work that the brain can do measured from the ketamine group is significantly less than that of the brain measured from the controlled group.
-If we undersetand the maximal work that brain can do as the work cability of brain to perform tasks, the results tell us that the work cability of brain measured from the ketamine group is obviously weaker than that from the controlled group.
+$-W$ is the work done by the system.
+For our case, during the process from baseline to stage 1 or stage 2, the temperature of the brain or the environment does not exhibit very significant changes; thus, the process can be seen as an isothermal process.
+According to the results shown in the above tables, we obtain that for the ketamine group, the decrease in free energy between baseline and stage 1 is $\nabla_{ketamine}^{1} = F_{base} - F_{s1} = 1.3 $, and that between baseline and stage 2 is $\nabla_{ketamine}^{2} = F_{base} - F_{s2} = 1.71$; for the controlled group, the corresponding results are $\nabla_{placebo}^{1} = 4.63$ and $\nabla_{placebo}^{2} = 3.41 $.
+Thus, it can be concluded that the maximal work that the brain can do as measured in the ketamine group is significantly less than that as measured in the controlled group.
+If we understand the maximal work that the brain can do as the work capability of the brain to perform tasks, then the results tell us that the work capability of the brain measured in the ketamine group is obviously weaker than that in the control group.